vitorcezli/MusicTagger/README.md

 # MusicTagger

 Program made using Perl to tag all musics from a directory.
+It's necessary to have id3v2 installed on the system.